 PM is part of ‘collective memory’, which Halbwachs (1992) divides into the ‘historical’ and ‘autobiographical’.
-Both rely on commemoration to be sustained, but ‘historical’ refers memory reproduced through officially sanctioned cultural artefacts – written documents, records, histories, photographs, statues, portraits and the like.
+Both rely on commemoration to be sustained, but ‘historical’ refers to memory reproduced through officially sanctioned cultural artefacts – written documents, records, histories, photographs, statues, portraits.
 So individuals have ‘memories’ of events, people or circumstances they may never have encountered (Billig, 1990; Schudson, 1990; Schwartz, 1990).
-‘Autobiographical’ refers to memories of events that individuals have experienced personally in the past.
-When memories are accessed and reproduced into narrative they become irreducibly social because of their reliance on semiotic systems.
+‘Autobiographical’ refers to memories of lived experience.
+When memories are accessed and reproduced into narrative they become irreducibly social because they rely on semiotic systems.
 Any experience has the potential to gain semiotic significance and therefore become expressive, but as Volosinov (1973: 28) insists: ‘experience exists even for the person undergoing it only in the material of signs’.
-Through ‘the word’ and ‘inner speech’ individuals select and express experience that is socially and culturally relevant: an intensely ideological process (Shotter, 1990).
-Therefore ‘memory’ in narrative form is the by-product of complicated and ideologically saturated social interaction, and its accumulation influences future action.
+Through ‘the word’ and ‘inner speech’ individuals select and express socially and culturally relevant experience: an intensely ideological process (Shotter, 1990).
+Therefore ‘memory’ in narrative form is the by-product of complicated, ideologically saturated social interaction; its accumulation influences future action.
 Middleton and Edwards (1990) argue that by reminiscing, sharing experiences and remembering together, groups produce narratives that extend ‘beyond the sum of individual experience’.
-What is commemorated in these narratives then ultimately ‘becomes the basis for future reminiscence’ (1990: 7).
+What is commemorated in these narratives ultimately ‘becomes the basis for future reminiscence’ (7).

 English teaching is located in both historical and autobiographical memory.
 Official policy documents, histories, heritage, tradition and the canon all constitute the historical.
-The millions of individuals, teachers and students, who have experienced the subject, remember events in their own particular autobiographical contexts.
+The millions of teachers and students, who have experienced the subject, remember events in their own particular autobiographical contexts.
 Both types are commemorated in arguments, debates and continuous changes in policy and focus.
-However the historical memory of English in current contexts is predicated on culturally elitist conceptions of the subject.
+However, historical memory of English in current contexts is predicated on culturally elitist conceptions of the subject.
 Versions of English as ‘radical’ or ‘progressive’, particularly between 1965-1975, tend to be depicted negatively in historical memory (Coultas, 2013; Yandell, 2013).
-Yet the collective autobiographical memories of my informants tell a more positive and nuanced story of the period.
+Yet the collective, autobiographical memories of my informants tell a more positive and nuanced story of the period.
 Their experiences of working in this conjuncture provide them with powerful memories and narratives that have helped them maintain a clear sense of professional identity throughout their careers.

 There are contradictions and tensions between the historical and autobiographical memory of English teaching.
-Therefore it is crucial to recover the lived experience of practitioners through autobiographical memory; when juxtaposed alongside the ‘historical’ memory of English this can create a more comprehensive collective memory for the profession.
+Therefore it is crucial to recover practitioners’ lived experience through autobiographical memory; locating this alongside the ‘historical’ memory of English can create a more comprehensive collective memory for the profession.
 Generating a ‘Professional Memory’ can recover versions of English that form the ‘basis for future reminiscence’.
 PM can contribute to the collective memory of today’s practitioners by providing alternative critical accounts from teachers in different conjunctures.
 The critical examination of narrative, collective memory and lived experience in various conjunctures can help practitioners forge more distinct professional identities and sense of agency.

 Participants and study